 To navigate through the gallery simply use the (-/+) buttons to the left and right of each gallery or once you reach the end of the images, choose from the thumbnails below.
 It’s that easy.
 And good on the eyes!

-‘Consume’ is an ongoing series of paintings that take aim at the effects of consumerism on the environment.
-It is my belief that consumerism is playing a large role towards destroying our environment.
+‘Consume’ is an ongoing series of paintings that will take aim at the effects of mass consumerism on the environment.
+It is no secret that consumerism is playing a large role towards the destruction of our planets environment and its species (many endangered or threatened with extinction) including us humans.
 And as the demand for goods increases, the need to produce these goods also increases.
-In this series I juxtapose endangered wildlife - both animal and plant - with common grocery goods such as the image of canned soups and oil.
+In this series I juxtapose endangered wildlife - both animal and plant - with common grocery goods such as the image of canned soups, single-use plastics and oil.

 The biggest problem with consumerism is the fact that people do not realize that there is a problem.
 We are already consuming resources at an alarming rate and quicker than our planet is able to replenish.

 The Actorbet is my third print series for Room Fifty.
 The design features 26 iconic (and my favourite) movie stars arranged to form the English alphabet in a silly, puntastic, kind of way.

 Each print comes in 3 different sizes - A2, A3 and A5 as archival standard giclée print on smooth, 240gsm art paper and limited edition to only 50, with signed Certificate of Authenticity

 Frames are hand-made from solid wood in Black or White from ethical, sustainable sources.
 Room Fifty use Quality 2mm thick float glass and send the frames using bespoke packaging to avoid breakages.